How Many Hard Credit Inquiries Are Too Many?

 How hard credit inquiries may affect your credit score

-Applying for a credit card, home loan or auto loan typically includes the lender requesting a copy of your credit report to evaluate the risk associated with your credit profile.
+Applying for a credit card, home loan, or auto loan typically results in a hard credit inquiry, which is when the lender requests a copy of your credit report to evaluate the risk associated with your credit profile.
 But, if you’re shopping around for the best credit card or car loan, can too many credit inquiries in a short time affect your credit?
-The short answer is, yes, but it’s dependent on things like how many inquiries your credit receives in a short period of time and the type of inquiry.
+The short answer is yes, but it depends on things like how many inquiries a credit bureau receives for you in a short period of time, and the type of inquiry.

 How long do hard inquiries last?

 Credit inquiries remain on your credit report for two years, but your FICO® Credit Score only considers the last 12 months.

 Not everyone will be affected by a high number of credit inquiries in the same way, so it’s important to keep track of how many times you’ve applied for credit in the past two years to potentially reduce the risk of your application being rejected.

 Hard credit inquiries can affect your credit, but typically the impact to your score will be minimal for a single hard credit inquiry.
 But if you’re applying for many different types of credit or applying for credit too often, that can have a greater impact on your credit score.
 If you’d like to request your credit report for free to review your credit score and how many hard inquiries you have, go to AnnualCreditReport.com.